Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 Enforcement and Discipline

-All Gateway employees and affiliates are required under this Compliance Plan to report any suspected compliance concerns to the Chief Quality and Compliance Officer, whether done anonymously or otherwise.
+All Gateway employees, board members, and affiliates are required under this Compliance Plan to report any suspected compliance concerns to the Chief Quality and Compliance Officer, whether done anonymously or otherwise.
+It is the expectation that all employees, board members, and affiliates of Gateway will assist in the resolution of compliance issues where applicable.
+Employees, board members, and affiliates are expected to assist in appropriate disciplinary measures and Corrective Action Plans as part of the resolution process.

 Standards, both clinical and non-clinical, will be consistently enforced through appropriate channels for disciplinary action.
 Individuals who participate in non-compliant behavior, encourage, direct, or permit non-compliant behavior, or who fail to report suspected problems is in direct violation of this Compliance Plan.
-Disciplinary actions will be enforced and determined on a case-specific basis up to and including termination.
+Disciplinary actions are applicable to all employees, board members, and affiliates and will be enforced and determined on a case-specific basis up to and including termination of employment, or termination of affiliation with Gateway as applicable.

 Audits and On-Going Monitoring of Practices